-In this next section we will revisit example 1 (baggage) and example 2 (legroom) by considering the situation where the volume measurement in the national accounts is undertaken by deflation of current price turnover by a constant quality price index.
-Please note that the examples considered below have been kept relatively simple for illustrative purposes.
-In reality there will be changes in characteristics that are more complicated and difficult to assess.
-However, the key message here is that in these cases, to ensure consistency, the changes should be assessed against the effect on inputs required to provide the service and how these changes should be reflected in the volume measure used in the national accounts.
+In this next section we will revisit example 1 (baggage) and example 2 (extra seats/smaller seat pitch) by considering the situation where the volume measurement in the national accounts is undertaken by deflation of current price turnover by a constant quality price index.
+Please note that the examples considered below have been kept relatively simple for illustrative purposes only.
+In reality there will be changes in price determining characteristics that are more complicated and difficult to assess.
+However, the key message here is that in each case, to ensure consistency, the changes should be assessed against the effect on inputs required to provide the service (i.e. have the airline inputs remained fixed) and how these changes should be reflected in the volume measure used in the national accounts.